Don’t Let Hornets Take Control of Your Property

 Keep garbage cans covered, pet food contained or indoors, and use caution when eating or drinking outdoors.

-One-time bee removal isn’t enough.
+One-time wasp removal isn’t enough.
 Wasps, including hornets, commonly return to the same area, even the same nesting location, year after year.
 Ongoing pest control and prevention is recommended.

 Croach® Pest Control Process